Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/00-html-add.md

 # HTML ADDITIONS
 ---
-In this module we'll add more code to our HTML file.
-This code will be used for learning about authenticated requests and sharing data in the DOM.
+Before we get started on making authenticated requests to our authenticated routes, we'll add more code to our HTML file.

 <hr />

 ### Code
-Let's add some code to our current `index.html` file.
-Note that you are putting more table rows into the existing table.
-You will under the closing `</tr>` tag in the 5th row and paste the following code:
+Add the following code to our current `index.html` file.
+NOTE: You will be adding to the existing table in the file.
+These are more rows for that table.
+You will add this code under the closing `</tr>` tag in the 5th row:

 ```html
 <!--INSERT THIS CODE AFTER ROW 5-->
                 <tr>